martha-thomae/GuatC1/README.md

 \* _The "composer attribution" shown in the table was conducted by Guatemalan Musicologist **Omar Morales Abril**._

-## VIRTUAL EXHIBITION - Take a look at the individual pieces in the choirbook!
+## VIRTUAL EXHIBITION: Take a look at the individual pieces in the choirbook!
 Use any of the links provided in the table above to open these pieces in _**mei-friend**_ where you will be able to:
 1. Visualized the transcribed score, with editorial corrections marked in different color
 2. Consult the images of the original source containing the work